Village vehicle

 Village vehicles are a particular type of very light goods vehicle used on the outlying islands in Hong Kong where there is no road connection.
 They are often used to transport goods around the islands from the ferry pier where they are deposited.
-There is no standard layout for village vehicles, they may have wheels or treads, use a steering wheel or a tiller, the major defining feature is their size and use.
+There is no standard layout for village vehicles; they may have wheels or treads, use a steering wheel or a tiller, but the major defining features are their size and use.

 Officially, village vehicles are defined by the government of Hong Kong as: